 3. Neem Oil

-If you like traditional methods or prefer organic ways, opt for Neem oil to eliminate these tiny bugs.
+If you like traditional or organic methods, opt for Neem oil to eliminate these tiny bugs.
 Dilute the neem oil in some water and spray it over the plants in ample amounts.

 Spraying diluted neem oil on your plants will help eliminate the aphids infesting them